-As of October 23, 1997, there were approximately 94 persons eligible to participate in the Plan.
-Of these eligible participants, six are members of the Board of Directors (five of whom are Independent Directors), five are members of the Company's Scientific Advisory Board, two are executive officers who are not board members and the remainder are employees of the Company who are not executive officers.
+As of October 20, 1997, there were approximately [85] persons eligible to participate in the Plan.
+Of these eligible participants, six are members of the Board of Directors (five of whom are Independent Directors), two are executive officers who are not board members and the remainder are employees of the Company who are not executive officers.